sergiospagnuolo/fordata/README.md

 * [Lyra](http://idl.cs.washington.edu/projects/lyra/app/) - draw dinamic data viz
 * [Tau Charts](http://taucharts.com/) - cool library for data viz
 * [Processing js](http://processingjs.org/) - data visualizations and interactive animations using web standards and without any plug-ins
+* [Processing](https://processing.org/) - Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts
 * [Chris Manning LFC Notation](http://christophermanning.org/projects/building-cubic-hamiltonian-graphs-from-lcf-notation) - LCF notation parser for graphs using d3.js - random, but addictive and cool
 * [Exhibit](http://www.simile-widgets.org/exhibit/) - create web pages with advanced text search and filtering functionalities
 * [Nodebox](https://www.nodebox.net/) - tools integrate with traditional design applications and run on many platforms